agile-ts/documentation/docs/packages/core/features/state/Methods.md

 ## `computeValue()`

-Use `computeValue()` whenever you need adjust the State on each State value change.
+Creates method that is called on each State value mutation to adjust the value before it is applied to the State.
 ```ts {1}
 const MY_STATE = App.createState("Jeff").compute((value) => `Hello '${value}'`);
 MY_STATE.value; // Returns "Hello 'Jeff'"